 Led by His Spirit

-Meetings and specific times with God and service to others are not laws we must meet to qualify in God’s eyes.
 We are led by His spirit rather than rules and regulations.
+Meetings and specific times with God, service to others, Bible study, and prayer are not laws we must meet to qualify in God’s eyes.
+Our hearts must be open and willing.
 Fellowship with other Christians is precious and can be mighty refreshing when we are led to gatherings in Him.
 Otherwise, it becomes just another thing that is required of us, a duty or habit rather than a joyous meeting with other saints to lift up praise and worship to our God.

-Jesus only said and did what He saw the Father do.
+Jesus refreshed Himself with the Father, away from the crowds, away from those closest to Him.
 That’s how all the needs and demands presented to Him in His ministry were sorted out.
 Jesus did not address every need around Him.
 He certainly did not go to every gathering or activity others asked of Him.
 He had a social life with family and friends, enjoyed fellowship with sinners as well as His disciples, teaching some more deeply of His truths than others.
-And He only did what the Father showed Him to do.
+However, He only did what He saw the Father do.

 “About eight days after these sayings, He took along Peter, John, and James, and went up on the mountain to pray.
 And while He was praying, the appearance of His face became different, and His clothing became white and gleaming.
 And behold, two men were talking with Him; and they were Moses and Elijah, who, appearing in glory, were speaking of His departure, which He was about to accomplish at Jerusalem.